EPetro96/PCL_Compiler/README.md

 A compiler for PCL, a simple imperative language.
 This was developed as a project for Compilers' class in NTUA.

+## Prequisities
+The PCL compiler was developed and tested using:
+C++11
+bison (GNU Bison) 3.0.4
+flex 2.6.0
+llvm 7.0.1
+python 3.7

 ## Installation Instructions:
 1) in root directory: make
 2) make install (superuser privileges)